-The successful applicant may now commence with the installation and commissioning of the SSEG system.
 Once fully installed, the system is ready for testing and commissioning by the SSEG installer.
 Note that permanent connection of the SSEG system to the electricity grid is only permitted on receipt of written permission from ZHOA.
-However, the SSEG may temporarily connect to the utility grid for the commissioning process only, where it must once again be disconnected until the "Commissioning Approval letter SSEG-L2" is granted by ZHOA.

 The Supplemental contract must be completed.
 This is a legally required contract that governs the relationship between ZHOA and the customer.
 The contract is valid for 1 year and can be renewed annually.